 Topics and series.
 This historical marker is listed in these topic lists: Roads & Vehicles • Settlements & Settlers.
 In addition, it is included in the Mississippi - Natchez Trails series list.

 Location.
 31° 33.359′ N, 91° 24.079′ W. Marker is in Natchez, Mississippi, in Adams County.
 Marker is at the intersection of South Martin Luther King Street and Washington Street, on the right when traveling west on South Martin Luther King Street.
 Touch for map.
 Marker is in this post office area: Natchez MS 39120, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Intersection of Washington and South Rankin streets (about 400 feet away, measured in a direct line); Lambert-Taylor House (about 700 feet away); Intersection of Washington and South Union streets (about 700 feet away); This Cannon (approx. 0.2 miles away); Immaculate Conception Shrine c.
 1846 (approx. 0.2 miles away); Bishops' Prayer Garden (approx. 0.2 miles away); St. Mary's Cathedral (approx. 0.2 miles away); Temple B'Nai Israel (approx. 0.2 miles away).
 Touch for a list and map of all markers in Natchez.

 Credits.
 This page was last revised on March 29, 2018.
-This page originally submitted on March 29, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 54 times since then.
+It was originally submitted on March 29, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 84 times since then and 8 times this year.
 Photos: 1, 2. submitted on March 29, 2018.